-Obsessions are unpleasurable, involuntary repetitive and persistent thoughts (for example, to check locks again and again (compulsion) in response to the thought that a thief may enter the house), images (for example, to check locks again and again (compulsion) in response to an image of murder), or urges (for example thinking that someone with a rock).
+Obsessions are unpleasurable, involuntary repetitive and persistent thoughts (for example, to check locks again and again (compulsion) in response to the thought that a thief may enter the house), images (for example, to check locks again and again (compulsion) in response to an image of murder), or urges (for example thinking that someone has a rock).
 Obsessions are unwanted and cause great anxiety in patients.
 In order to overcome the anxiety, the patient either tries to ignore or suppress the obsession or performs a compulsion.

 Compulsions are repetitive physical behaviors (for example washing hands again and again) or mental behaviors (for example praying or calculating in the mind) performed in order to neutralize obsessions.
 The patient may try to suppress the obsession at first but eventually be compelled to do the compulsion.
-The goal of compulsion behavior is to decrease the anxiety caused by the obsession or to prevent an unrealistic anticipated feared event (for example, death) or doing it ‘just to be perfect’.
+The goal of compulsion behavior is to decrease the anxiety caused by the obsession or to prevent an unrealistic anticipated feared event (for example, death) or doing it ‘just to be perfect.’

 The obsessions and compulsions are time-consuming and intrusive so that they affect functioning and cause considerable distress.

-The type of obsessions and compulsions vary greatly between different patients.
-However, they are specific identifiable themes, for example:
+The type of obsessions and compulsions vary greatly between different patients; however, they are specific identifiable themes, for example:

 - The obsession of fear of contamination and resultant compulsion of cleaning body parts or other things again and again.